TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 ```

 A quick breakdown of some important lines:
-`PactConfig` -> setup of the basic config for the mock server such as pact directory, outputters and default json settings
+- > `PactConfig`: setup of the basic config for the mock server such as pact directory, outputters and default json settings
-`PactDir` -> the directory location where we want to save the pact files to.
+- > `PactDir`: the directory location where we want to save the pact files to.
 In this case it will be the route of the repository.

 `MockProviderServer = PactNet.Pact.V3("SpiritAnimalConsumer", "SpiritAnimalProvider", config).UsingNativeBackend(MockServerPort);` -> Here we will be using pact specification version 3 for the pact file syntax.
 We then name the consumer and provider relations for the contract.
 Pass in the config and finally setup the port for where the mock server will run.